P5R Vinesauce Mod – Devlog #4

 That brings me to the big announcement:

-Vargskelethor Joel will be the only other real-life internet personality represented in the mod.
-He will be taking on the role of Ryuji Sakamoto, another playable Persona-user with lightning powers.
+Vargskelethor Joel will be the only other real-life internet personality represented in the party.
+He will be taking on the role of Ryuji Sakamoto, a Persona-wielding party member with lightning powers.

-If other party members or characters end up being replaced, they will be in the form of fictional Vinesauce references only.
-Two Face, Sponge, Birdo, Dante from DmC, etc…
+If any other characters get replaced, they’ll be fictional Vinesauce references only.
+Think Two Face, Sponge, Birdo, Dante from DmC, and the like.

 The Intentions Behind This Mod